DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-12-animations.md

 So, how do we use this animation?

-In `post.component.ts` I import `slideDownAnimation` from `animations.ts` and add it to the `animations` array in the `@Component` decorator.
+In `post.component.ts` we import `slideDownAnimation` from `animations.ts` and add it to the `animations` array in the `@Component` decorator.
 You could also simply define your animation directly in the animations array of the component, but in our case we define all of our animations in one file and export them so they may be imported into various components.

 ```typescript
 import { slideDownAnimation, addItemFadeAnimation } from './../animations';